Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Related Work

 Our work studies a specific model in a class of methods that do \emph{conditional} computation, where computation decisions are made dynamically based on the input. \cite{cho2014exponentially} proposed adaptively selecting weights based on certain bit patterns occuring in the model hidden-states. \cite{eigen2013learning} built stacked expert layers with dense matrix multiplications and ReLU activations and showed promising results on jittered MNIST and monotone speech.
 In computer vision \cite{puigcerver2020scalable} manually route tokens based on semantic classes during upstream pre-training and then select the relevant experts to be used according to the downstream task.

 Mixture of Experts (MoE), in the context of modern deep learning architectures, was proven effective in \citet{shazeer2017outrageously}.
 That work added an MoE layer which was stacked between LSTM \citep{hochreiter1997long} layers, and tokens were separately routed to combinations of experts.
 This resulted in state-of-the-art results in language modeling and machine translation benchmarks.
 The MoE layer was reintroduced into the Transformer architecture by the Mesh Tensorflow library \citep{shazeer2018mesh} where MoE layers were introduced as a substitute of the FFN layers, however, there were no accompanying NLP results.
 More recently, through advances in machine learning infrastructure, GShard \citep{lepikhin2020gshard}, which extended the XLA compiler, used the MoE Transformer to dramatically improve machine translation across 100 languages.
+Finally \cite{fan2021beyond} chooses a different deterministic MoE strategy to split the model parameters into non-overlapping groups of languages.

-Sparsity along the sequence length dimension ($L$) in the Transformer \emph{attention patterns} has been a successful technique to reduce the attention complexity from $O(L^2)$ \citep{child2019generating, kitaev2020reformer, zaheer2020big, beltagy2020longformer}.
+Sparsity along the sequence length dimension ($L$) in the Transformer \emph{attention patterns} has been a successful technique to reduce the attention complexity from $O(L^2)$ \citep{child2019generating,correia2019adaptively,sukhbaatar2019adaptive, kitaev2020reformer, zaheer2020big, beltagy2020longformer}.
 This has enabled learning longer sequences than previously possible.
 This version of the Switch Transformer does not employ attention sparsity, but these techniques are complimentary, and, as future work, these could be combined to potentially improve learning on tasks requiring long contexts.